 Art isn’t a formula and there is no “correct” answer.
 The lack of formula is what can make art scary to present to kids for a “non artist” mama.
 Don’t be scared.
 Just take the time to notice what interests your kids and let that lead the way.

-In my last post I talked about the basic art supplies to stock in your home.
-These ten basic art supplies cost a minimal amount and allow for a maximum of fun and self expression.
+In my last post I talked about this basic art supplies list to stock in your home.
+This basic art supplies list cost a minimal amount and allow for a maximum of fun and self expression.
 These supplies are about the most bang for your buck and include things like quality brushes, markers, crayons, and such.
+These are super frugal choices for an art supplies list!

 Inspiring art supplies….

-This list goes a step further than the basic art supplies.
-I’ve included materials that don’t serve only a single purpose but can be used in a multitude of ways.
+This list goes a step further than the most basic art art and craft materials list.
+I’ve included art materials that don’t serve only a single purpose but can be used in a multitude of ways.

 Chalk pastels are like the grown up cousin of the box of pastel colored chalk you used to use on the chalkboard at school.
 The chalk itself is softer and smoother than regular chalk, and crazy vibrant.
 These colors look amazing on both colored and black paper.